 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and positive demographic trends.
 If you have a lot more capital, you can build you own diversified real estate portfolio.

 Best of luck in your real estate hunt!
 Stay disciplined.
 Run the numbers.
 Forecast worst case scenarios and only buy if you can survive them.
 I truly believe the housing market will stay strong for years to come.

 One more bullish real estate scenario to think about.
-If the stock market corrects, bond yields move lower.
+If the stock market corrects from its current lofty levels, bond yields move lower.
 When stocks sell off, capital tends to flow to the safety of real estate.
 This happened before in 2000 when the dotcom bubble burst.
 This also happened in March 2020.